dr-prodigy/hompi/README.rst

 Main features
 -------------

-* Heating management (manual and automatic customizable modes and programmes, data logging, reports)
+- Heating management (manual and automatic customizable modes and programmes, data logging, reports)
-* Interface to W1 thermometer sensors (DS18B20)
+- Interface to W1 thermometer sensors (DS18B20)
-* LCD dashboard with graphic chars controlled via I2C (HD44780 16x2 or 20x4)
-displaying all running information
+- LCD dashboard with graphic chars controlled via I2C (HD44780 16x2 or 20x4) displaying all running information
-* LED strip support (eg: WS2801) for ambient light, Xmas lights, sequences...
+- LED strip support (eg: WS2801) for ambient light, Xmas lights, sequences...
-* Support for GPIO relays (boiler control, home gate, home illumination, etc.)
+- Support for GPIO relays (boiler control, home gate, home illumination, etc.)
-* (Optional) integration with various external API (weather, aphorisms, etc.)
+- (Optional) integration with various external API (weather, aphorisms, etc.)
-* Multiple **hompi** servers can interoperate and share data
+- Multiple **hompi** servers can interoperate and share data
-* More..
+- More..

 Prerequisites
 -------------

-* Raspberry Pi any version (code works also on any bash-powered sys, such as Linux / MacOS / Win10, ... for testing and development with stubbed I/O (stub libs provided)
+- Raspberry Pi any version (code works also on any bash-powered sys, such as Linux / MacOS / Win10, ... for testing and development with stubbed I/O (stub libs provided)
-* Raspbian Wheezy or greater (or compatible)
+- Raspbian Wheezy or greater (or compatible)
-* GPIO, SPI, I2C modules (required for accessing peripherals)
+- GPIO, SPI, I2C modules (required for accessing peripherals)
-* LAN / internet connection (note: after setup, it can even possibly work offline, given that no external control is required)
+- LAN / internet connection (note: after setup, it can even possibly work offline, given that no external control is required)
-* Python and relevant tools:
+- Python and relevant tools:
-    * *virtualenv*
+    - *virtualenv*
-    * *pip*
+    - *pip*
+- (Optional) - *espeak* application is required to enable speech synthesis .. __: http://espeak.sourceforge.net/

 Wiring